 Another way to improve your social media content is by being interactive with your audience and inviting them to converse with your brand.

 Bhavin Parikh of Magoosh Inc. explains that the strongest form of content is one that directly addresses the audience to engage with the brand: “Many entrepreneurs use social media as a one-way platform to spread a message to those who follow them; however, the best will engage in conversations with their followers, responding to comments and being truly accessible”.
-So, it may be a good option to ask your followers how their day is going every now and then.
+So, it may be a good option to ask your followers how their day is going now and then.

 3) Know and target your audience